techednelson/aiops-nexus/README.md

 ```
 ### Docker Compose (Integration with Open-Webui)
-***Ideal for an easy and fast deployment locally and in VMs with controlled access, recommended for companies interested in keep prompts and gpt responses inside a VPN without accesing the internet.
-You can use this set up for AIOps and Interact directly with ollama LLMs via the open-webui userfriendly interface.***
+**Ideal for quick and easy deployment locally or on VMs with controlled access, This AIOps-Nexus setup is perfect for companies looking to keep prompts and GPT responses secure within a VPN, without internet exposure.
+Use it for AIOps log analysis and/or interact directly with Ollama LLMs through a user-friendly Open-WebUI for technical consultations.**
 ```
 services:
   aiops-nexus: